A7med23/obsidian-sync/Dont die.md

 Shoot, bomb, nuke we dont die
 Martyrs marching six feet deep

 Thought the painter was bad?
 Well let me draw this picture for you
+A sieged border relentlessly bombed
+How different is that from an oven

 Soon you’ll be a relic of the past, yahoo